howdou/edk2/README.md

 ======================================================================================================
 There are several issues as bleow.
 WELCOME and APPRECIATE any suggestion to them:
 * Not use gold linker, but directly use standard ld.
 GNU gold linker ld-new (GNU Binutils 2.26.20160125) 1.11 fails to link edk2 static library file (*.dll) with error message: "ld: internal error in do_layout, at ../../binutils-2.26/gold/object.cc:1819" Have submitted the gold bug in Bug 20062  - Gold2.26 fail to link Uefi firmware with internal error in do_layout, but ld works (https://sourceware.org/bugzilla/show_bug.cgi?id=20062)
-* GCC LTO optimization (on ld, not on gold) can generate incorrect code.
-Current GCCLTO53 is even worse than CLANGLTO38, and there are more modules need to disable the LTO optimization to work around the CPU exceptions during boot time.